AlkimeeGames/TagLayerTypeGenerator/README.md

     void Start()
     {
-        // Only render objects in the first layer (Default layer) _mainCamera.cullingMask = (int) Layer.Default;
+        // Only render objects in the default layer.
+        _mainCamera.cullingMask = (int) Layer.Default;
     }
 }